 During the General Assemblies, the Constitution Credential Committee is mandated to ensure that the constitution and bylaws are respected.
 In between, this task is under the responsibility of IFMSA Secretary General.

 The IFMSA Constitution and Bylaws was adopted in its current form on the 4th of March 2000 in Kuopio, Finland.
-It was recently amended by the IFMSA General Assembly on 5th August 2016 in Puebla, Mexico.
+It was recently amended by the IFMSA General Assembly on 6th of March in Budva, Montenegro.